awsdocs/amazon-eks-user-guide/doc_source/cni-increase-ip-addresses.md

       1. Save the file and close the editor\.

    1. Create Windows node groups with at least one Amazon EC2 Nitro instance type\.
-For a list of Nitro instance types, see [Instances built on the Nitro System](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html#ec2-nitro-instances) in the Amazon Amazon EC2 User Guide for Windows Instances\.
+For a list of Nitro instance types, see [Instances built on the Nitro System](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html#ec2-nitro-instances) in the Amazon Amazon EC2 User Guide\.
 By default, the maximum number of Pods that you can deploy to a node is 110\.
 If you want to increase or decrease that number, specify the following in the user data for the bootstrap configuration\.
 Replace `max-pods-quantity` with your max pods value\.

       ```
       -KubeletExtraArgs '--max-pods=max-pods-quantity'